FreeClimbAPI/java-sdk/docs/DefaultApi.md

     DefaultApi apiInstance = new DefaultApi(defaultClient);

-    CreateConferenceRequest createConferenceRequest = new CreateConferenceRequest(); // CreateConferenceRequest | Conference to create

-    try {
+    CreateConferenceRequest createConferenceRequest = new CreateConferenceRequest(alias={ A description for this Conference.
+Maximum 64 characters. }, playBeep={  }, record={ Setting to `true` records the entire Conference. }, waitUrl={ If specified, a URL for the audio file that provides custom hold music for the Conference when it is in the populated state.
+Otherwise, FreeClimb uses a system default audio file.
+This is always fetched using HTTP GET and is fetched just once &mdash; when the Conference is created. }, statusCallbackUrl={ This URL is invoked when the status of the Conference changes.
+For more information, see **statusCallbackUrl** (below). }); // CreateConferenceRequest | Conference to create try {
       ConferenceResult result = apiInstance.createAConference(createConferenceRequest);
       System.out.println(result);